1985 Australian Touring Car Championship: Season summary

-Swedish marque Volvo also joined the winners list when Kiwi Robbie Francevic won Round 3 at Symmons Plains in Tasmania in his Volvo 240T.
+Swedish marque Volvo also joined the winners list when Kiwi Robbie Francevic won Round 3 at Symmons Plains in Tasmania in a Volvo 240T turbo owned by his friend, Auckland millionaire of mechanical seals designer and manufacturer (and sometimes race driver) Mark Petch.
 Still a resident of Auckland, Francevic's win also saw him become the first non-Australian resident to win an ATCC race.
-The big Kiwi's win in Tasmania in the turbo Volvo was also the first of what would be an eventual 55 ATCC round wins (out of a possible 72) for cars powered by turbocharged engines up until the end of Group A racing in 1992.
+The big Kiwi's win in Tasmania in the Volvo (which Dick Johnson referred to as a "Swedish Valiant" on RaceCam during Ch.7's telecast) was also the first of what would be an eventual 55 ATCC round wins (out of a possible 72) for cars powered by turbocharged engines up until the end of Group A racing in 1992.
 It was not the first turbocharged car to win an ATCC race however, as George Fury had won the Lakeside round in 1984 in a Nissan Bluebird Turbo.
+Although the other drivers and teams knew the speed potential of the turbo Volvo with it winning races in the European Touring Car Championship, as well as Francevic and Belgian jeweller Michel Delcourt winning the inaugural Wellington 500 in New Zealand earlier in the year in the same car, Francevic's win at Symmons Plains over the big Holden and Ford V8's still came as something of a culture shock to Australian race fans.

 Richards (Winton, Wanneroo, Adelaide, Calder, Surfers, Lakeside and Amaroo, which staged its first ATCC race since 1978), Brock (Sandown) and Francevic (Symmons Plains and Oran Park) were the only drivers to win a race in the series.
 That actually gave New Zealand born drivers 9 wins out of the 10 rounds, a record for non-Australian wins that still stands as of 2016.

 Jim Richards and John Smith in his Toyota Team Australia Corolla were the only drivers to finish each round of the series.
 Smith won the Up to 2000cc class at the first nine rounds of the series before finishing a close second behind teammate Drew Price in the final round at Oran Park.